Monday Motivation: Kerry Orton - injured again!

 In 1989, Dr Andrew Coggan and Hunter Allen devised a training method for cycling that is still adhered to today.
 Although methods of power testing and benefits of cadence/RPM values have influenced these principles, the fact they are based around the way the human body produces KiloJoules of energy means this training ideology is kind of set in stone for anyone interested in using a bike to become fitter, stronger & healthier.

-The human body creates power by utilising the function of its 3 energy systems: Aerobic, Lactate and Anaerobic.
+The human body creates power by utilising the function of its three energy systems: Aerobic, Lactate and Anaerobic.
 Understanding the way these systems create their power and their limits gives an individual the knowhow to improve these energy systems and become a more powerful human being.

 The Aerobic energy system is engaged at low intensity exercise levels and uses solely oxygen to create energy without the production of lactic acid.